 In Design Studio, connections to data consist of native connectors, sources, targets, web service methods, and other entities, many of which have unique configurations and behavior.
 For example, data structures are inherited from connectors, but defined in transformations for sources and targets.

 Cloud Studio offers major advances in connectivity.
 Not only does Cloud Studio have new connectors, but the connector architecture has been redefined from the ground up.
 Connector development has been standardized to make it faster and easier for anyone to develop new connectors.

 The Connector SDK that Jitterbit uses to develop new platform connectivity is now offered to developers to create new connectors for their organization.
 This has also allowed us to create Connector Builder, a point-and-click interface for non-developers to quickly stand up new, branded connectivity to REST-based interfaces.

 To establish connectivity, you start by using a connector to create a connection to the resource.
-Once a connection is configured, activities associated with those connections can then be dragged to operations on the design canvas and configured as sources or targets within an operation.
+Once a connection is configured, activity types associated with those connections can then be placed into operations on the design canvas and configured as sources or targets in a project.
 An endpoint refers to a specific connection and its activities.